ButkiewiczP/JamTracker/README.md

 Python Script to track NBA Jam stats

-This script uses the Python Imaging Library (http://www.pythonware.com/products/pil/) to capture screenshots and bitmaps.

-To read screenshots the script uses pytesser, a python implementation of Google's Tesserect OCR engine
+This script
 ------------
 Requirements
 ============

-This app was built using python 2.7.2
+This script was written using python 2.7.2 and is currently a constant work in progress.

-This app requires you to install 'Python Imaging Library 1.1.7' for Python 2.7.
-You can acquire this from the PIL website at http://www.pythonware.com/products/pil/

-Pytesser requires windows to run the tesserect executable, and the PIL to read images.

 ------------
 StateTracer
 ============

-StateTracer is a python script used to decompress and compress MAME save state files.
-See the readMe in the stateTracer folder for more information
+StateTracer is a python script used to decompress and compress MAME save states.
+See the readme in the stateTracer folder for more information

 -------
 License